Payer : Study Concept

 • How can payers and sponsors work together to ensure equal access to the investigational treatment across the affected population?

-Why involve Payers now?
+Why involve payers now?

 Early payer engagement at the study concept phase helps ensure clinical trials generate evidence that supports downstream access, reimbursement, and formulary decision‑making.
 Building these relationships early fosters trust between sponsors and payer groups and maximizes the long‑term value of the clinical development program—engagement that should continue throughout trial design.

-How to locate a Payer group
+How to locate a payer group

-What can Payers contribute to the clinical research enterprise?
+What can payers contribute to the clinical research enterprise?

 • Helping put clinical research findings into practice through disease management efforts and provider education initiatives